Entity Seeking Queries and Semantic Dependency Trees

 - An entity identifier that may receive the query

-- The entity type that is determined
+- The determination of an entity type

 - Data from various data stores and identify an entity